 Desexing or neutering involves removing part of a pet’s reproductive system so that they can’t have babies.
-Usually we perform this procedure are dogs and cats but other animals like rabbits and ferrets can also be desexed.
+Usually we perform this procedure on dogs and cats but other animals like rabbits and ferrets can also be desexed.
 In female animals it is called a “spey” and in males it is referred to as “castration”.

 Desexing ultimately prevents unwanted pregnancies in female cats and dogs.
 It helps stop unwanted attention from males and reduces the wandering instinct.